-Mercuryo raises $7.5M for crypto-focused cross-border payments after crossing $50M in ARR – TechCrunch
+Mercuryo raises $7.5M for crypto-focused, cross-border payments after crossing $50M in ARR – TechCrunch

 The London-based company describes itself as “a crypto infrastructure company” that aims to make blockchain useful for businesses via its “digital asset payment gateway.”
 Specifically, it aggregates various payment solutions and provides fiat and crypto payments and payouts for businesses.

-Put more simply, Mercuryo aims to use cryptocurrencies as a tool for putting in motion next-gen cross-border transfers or as it puts it, “to allow any business to become a fintech company without the need to keep up with its complications.”
+Put more simply, Mercuryo aims to use cryptocurrencies as a tool for putting in motion next-gen, cross-border transfers or, as it puts it, “to allow any business to become a fintech company without the need to keep up with its complications.”

 “The need for fast and efficient international payments, especially for businesses, is as relevant as ever,” said Petr Kozyakov, Mercuryo’s co-founder and CEO.
 While there is no shortage of companies enabling cross-border payments, the startup’s emphasis on crypto is a differentiator.